shiruken/user-scorer/README.md

     * Minimum: 0.0 (No recent comments from the user have been removed)
     * Maximum: 1.0 (All recent comments from the user have been removed)
     * Should be *greater than* the **Report Threshold**
+* **Ignored Moderators:** Actions by these moderators are ignored and do not contribute to User Score
+  * Enter as a comma-separated list (e.g. `AutoModerator, comment-nuke`)
+  * **Warning:** Ignoring actions by certain moderators complicates the interpretation of the User Score metric.
+It will no longer represent a _complete_ removed comment history for a user since certain removals will have been excluded from tracking.
+This may lead to inconsistencies between the numbers reported by User Scorer and the Moderation Log entries for the user.
+  * This setting _does not_ retroactively modify existing User Scores and only applies to future moderator actions.

 ### Tips